-The bobcat (Lynx rufus, Figure 1), also called a “wildcat,” is a medium-sized member of the North American cat family.
-It can be distinguished at a distance by its graceful catlike movements, 4 to 6 inch “bobbed” tail, round face, and pointed ears.
+The bobcat (Lynx rufus), also called a “wildcat,” is a medium-sized member of the North American cat family.
+It can be distinguished at a distance by its graceful catlike movements, 4- to 6-inch “bobbed” tail, round face, and pointed ears.
 The tip of the tail has black hair, and prominent white dots are on the upper sides of the ears.
 Body hair color varies, but the sides and flanks usually are brownish black or reddish brown with either distinct or faint black spots.
 In southern states, bobcats may have a yellowish or reddish cast on their backs and necks.

 Bobcats are protected by state laws throughout their range.
-They are considered a game species or furbearer and licenses typically are required to harvest them.
+They are considered a game species or furbearers and licenses typically are required to harvest them.

 Male bobcats tend to be larger than females.
 Adult males are 32 to 40 inches long and weigh from 14 to 45 pounds.
 Adult females typically are 28 to 32 inches long and weigh from 9 to 33 pounds.